 Khurrum Wahid is a partner at Wahid Vizcaino LLP.
 He has over 100 jury trials in a wide range of federal and state matters in civil, administrative, and criminal fields.
 He was recognized by New Times Magazine as lawyer of the year in 2007 and has been recognized as one of Florida Trend Magazines Legal Elite in the area of criminal law since 2011.
 His practice focuses on white collar crime, complex fraud matters, and national security cases.
 Khurrum sits on the National Association of Criminal Defense Lawyers’ National Security Committee.
 He frequently is invited to speak at conferences, community meetings, and professional forums.
-Currently Khurrum sits on the professional boards of the Florida Association of Criminal Defense Attorneys, Miami chapter, the Florida Bar’s Federal Court Rules and Practice Committee, the Florida Bar’s Committee on Diversity and Inclusion, the Supreme Court of Florida Standing Committee on Fairness and Diversity.
+Currently Khurrum sits on the professional boards of the Florida Association of Criminal Defense Attorneys, Miami chapter, the Supreme Court of Florida Standing Committee on Fairness and Diversity.

 Before entering private practice, Khurrum served several years as a Senior Trial Attorney at the Neighborhood Defender Service of Harlem.
 Prior to working at NDS, Khurrum gained extensive trial experience as an Assistant Public Defender in Miami, Florida.
 Khurrum received his B.A. from the University of Toronto and his J.D. from Thomas Jefferson School of Law in San Diego, California.
 He is actively licensed in Florida, New York, Federal trial and appeals courts.
 Khurrum is admitted to practice law in Florida, New York, and various Federal Courts.